How to: Modify the Target Framework and Platform Toolset

 You can extend the target platform further by creating a custom platform toolset.
 For more information, see C++ Native Multi-Targeting on the Visual C++ blog.

 To change the target Framework

-Change the value to the Framework version you want, such as v3.5 or v4.6.
+Change the value to the Framework version you want.

 Save the changes and close the editor.

-In the left pane of the dialog box, expand Configuration Properties and then select General.
+In Visual Studio, open the Property Pages for your project.
+In the left pane, expand Configuration Properties and then select General.

-In the right pane, select Platform Toolset and then select the toolset you want from the drop-down list.
-For example, if you have installed the Visual Studio 2010 toolset, select Visual Studio 2010 (v100) to use it for your project.
+In the right pane, select Platform Toolset and then select the toolset you want.
+For example, if you want to compile against the Visual Studio 2008 libraries, select v90.